 Interesting stories and experiences from the Crowsnest Highway region

-Top 10 Things to Do This Spring Along the Crowsnest Highway
+Top 10 Things on the Crowsnest Highway This Spring

 Spring has returned to BC’s southern interior, bringing with it longer days, vibrant blooms, and an undeniable urge to hit the road.
 The Crowsnest Highway (Hwy 3) is your path to new memories—from towering mountains and sparkling lakes to hidden art, Indigenous cultures, and warm valley sunshine.
 Whether you’re into wine tastings or wildflower hikes, birding or biking, there’s something incredible waiting around every bend.